-ZAHY GUAJAJARA is a versatile artist, filmmaker, actor, and activist from the Tentehar-Guajajara people. born in Cana Brava.
-Maranhão.
+ZAHY TENTEHAR is a versatile artist, filmmaker, actor, and activist from the Tentehar-Guajajara people. born in Cana Brava, Maranhão.
 Her video work explores contemporary Indigenous identities and experiences. touching on ongoing struggles for land rights and ecological preservation in the aftermath of colonial invasion.
 She interweaves dialogue in her first language.
 Ze'eng Eté, a dialect of the Tupi-Guarani trunk, with Portuguese to bridge cultural divides.
 Zahy's works have been showcased in prestigious exhibitions in Brazil and more recently at the New Museum of Contemporary Art in New York.
 Zahy has acted in several films and TV shows, including Pedro Neves Marques's Vampires in Space (Portuguese Pavilion, 59th Venice Biennale, 2022), Invisible City (Netflix 2022/23), and the feature film Don't Swallow My Heart, Alligator Girl!
 (2017).
 She is currently producing and co-directing a new interpretation of Macunaíma, the 1928 text by Mário de Andrade.

-D @unidescontracolonizacao 🌐 UnidesContraColoni COLLECTIVE UNITED AGAINST COLONISATION: MANY EYES, ONE HEART (UNIDES CONTRA A COLONIZAÇÃO: MUITOS OLHOS, UM SÓ CORAÇÃO) is an audiovisual platform that facilitates the collective creation of diverse symbolic forms of self-representation by Indigenous peoples, bringing together people and both human and non-human entities, in a united resistance against colonisation.
-The collective is primarily composed of trans artists and includes members from the Cariri and Sikuani communities.
-The Sikuani members are based in the Orinoco region of the Amazon, in Colombia.
+COLLECTIVE UNITED AGAINST COLONISATION: MANY EYES, ONE HEART (UNIDES CONTRA A COLONIZAÇÃO: MUITOS OLHOS, UM SÓ CORAÇÃO) is an audiovisual platform that facilitates the collective creation of diverse symbolic forms of self-representation by Indigenous peoples, bringing together people and both human and non-human entities, in a united resistance against colonisation.

-© @olinda\yawar\wanderley

-yawar.art.br

 OLINDA YAWAR is an Indigenous journalist, filmmaker, curator, and environmental activist from the Tupinambá/Pataxó Hãhãhãe community.
 She has collaborated on several films, including the documentary Je Suis L'engrais de ma Terre (2012), a co-production between France and Brazil, and completed her first feature film Mulheres que Alimentam in 2018.
 Olinda has also curated film festivals and exhibitions, including the Amotara and Paraguaçu Indigenous Film Festivals, and produced and directed two films in 2020, Kaapora - O chamado das Matas and Equilíbrio.

 🔘 @marianavillasboas.art 🌐 marianavillasboasa.com MARIANA VILLAS-BÔAS is an architect and set designer who has worked on TV Globo's Velho Chico and the series Dois Irmãos.
 Since 2017, she has worked on films as a set designer, art assistant, and art director.
 Mariana is also an artist who experiments with film direction.
-In 2019, her short film, co-directed with artist Zahy Guajajara, was selected by the Kannibal Fest in Berlin and the Rio de Janeiro International Short Film Festival.
+In 2019, her short film, co-directed with artist Zahy Tentehar, was selected by the Kannibal Fest in Berlin and the Rio de Janeiro International Short Film Festival.

 PATRÍCIA FERREIRA PARÁ YXAPY is an Indigenous Mbvá-Guarani teacher and filmmaker who co-founded the Mbvá-Guarani Cinema Collective in 2007 after attending the Video nas Aldeias workshop.
 She has directed several films, including As Bicicletas de Nhanderu (2011) and Desterro Guarani (2011) and has participated in exhibitions such as Amerindian Performances and the Sesc Videobrasil Contemporary Art Biennial.
 Her film Teko Haxy (2018), co-directed with Sophia Pinheiro, has been screened at film festivals worldwide.
 Pará Yxapy focuses on Indigenous culture and spirituality in her filmmaking and has participated in an artistic residency with Inuit Indigenous filmmakers in Canada.
 Her exhibition at SAVVY Contemporary in 2020 showcased her work documenting the Jeguatá practice of the Mbya-Guarani culture.
 Her travel diary documenting a journey from Koenju to Pindó Poty in Argentina, entitled the Jeguatá project, is available in a bilingual edition and can be viewed as an online installation.
+BIOGRAPHIES